amieiro/server-scripts/README.md

 This project contains a set of scripts useful for handling Linux servers.

-Currently there is only 2 scripts, which allows:
+Currently, the scripts available are:
 * move a LAMP site between servers.
 * remove a LAMP site in a server.
+* install a WordPress site in a LAMP environment.
+* backup WordPress sites, non-WordPress sites, and MySQL databases.
+* update WordPress installations.

 LAMP site: WordPress, Laravel, Symfony, Magento,...